kstenerud/concise-encoding/cbe-specification.md

 A CBE document begins with a version specifier, which is composed of the octet `0x8f`, followed by a version number (an [unsigned LEB128](https://en.wikipedia.org/wiki/LEB128) representing which version of this specification the document adheres to).

+**Example**:

+    [8f 01] = CBE version 1

+### Why 0x8f?

-**Note**: `0x8f` has been chosen as the first byte of a CBE document because it is an invalid encoding in the most common text formats.
+`0x8f` is an invalid first byte in the most common text formats.
 This is useful for situations where the data encoding can be ambiguous (for example in [QR codes](DESIGN.md#example-encoding-cbe-into-a-qr-code)).
 After a failed decode attempt in their default text format, implementations can safely try binary encodings that have deterministic signatures.

  * 0x80-0xBF are [continuation bytes in UTF-8](https://en.wikipedia.org/wiki/UTF-8#Encoding), which are invalid as the first byte of a UTF-8 character.
  * 0x80-0x9F are [undefined in all parts of ISO 8859 (1 through 16)](https://en.wikipedia.org/wiki/ISO/IEC_8859-1#Code_page_layout).
  * 0x81, 0x8D, 0x8F, 0x90, and 0x9D are [undefined in Windows codepage 1252](https://en.wikipedia.org/wiki/Windows-1252#Character_set).
  * 0x80-0xFF are [undefined in the ASCII character set](https://en.wikipedia.org/wiki/ASCII#Character_set).

-**Example**:

-    [8f 01] = CBE version 1

 Encoding
 --------

 A CBE document is byte-oriented.
 All objects are composed of a type field (1 or 2 bytes long) and a possible payload that will always end on an 8-bit boundary.
-Variable length types always begin with length fields, and all types always end deteriministically with no lookahead required.
+Variable length types always begin with length fields, and all types always end deteriministically at an 8-bit boundary with no lookahead required.
 This ensures that the end of a CBE document can always be deterministically found in a single pass.

 Containers and arrays can always be built incrementally (you don't need to know their final size before you start encoding their contents).

-The types are structured such that the most commonly used types and values encode into the smallest space while still remaining zero-copy wherever possible on little endian systems.
+The types are structured such that the most commonly used types and values encode into the smallest space while still remaining zero-copy capable in most places on little endian systems.

 #### Type Field